stevealbertwong/stevealbertwong.github.io/_posts/2018-1-20-multiprocess-proxy.md

 mathjax: true
 ---

-Assuming this code run in the middle server when client trys to connect to google.
+Assuming this code run in the middle server when client trys to connect to https://www.stanford.edu/about/.

 ## proxy.cpp